 - Cut each squash in half and discard seeds.
 Melt 2 tablespoons of butter and brush the cut sides of the squash with it.
 Season with salt, pepper, and nutmeg.
-Arrange squash cut side down on baking pan (line pan with aluminum foil for easy clean-up).
+Arrange squash cut side down on baking pan (line pan with aluminum foil for easy clean-up, if desired).
 Bake until tender, about 1½ hours, depending on the size of the squash

 - Cool the squash, then scoop out the insides.
 Puree the flesh in a food processor and reserve.
 (Yield: 4 to 5 cups of pureed squash)

 - In a small saucepan, heat the cream with the rosemary sprig.
 Remove the rosemary and pour the cream into the soup.
-Transfer to a blender or food processor and process in batches, or use an immersion blender right in the pot, for 2 or 3 minutes or until very smooth.
+Transfer soup to a blender or food processor and process in batches, or use an immersion blender right in the pot, for 2 or 3 minutes or until very smooth.
 Be careful - it's HOT!
 Add salt and pepper to taste.

 - For the cranberry relish: While soup is cooking (after adding the chicken stock in Step 4), make the cranberry relish.
 In a small saucepan, combine all the ingredients.
 Bring to a boil, then lower to a simmer.
 Continue to cook until the mixture is thick and the berries are glazed.
 Allow to cool.
 Transfer to a covered container and refrigerate until needed.

 Cranberry Relish: a farmgirl’s dabbles